USD To CAD Converter Calculator

-There are lots of historical changes which have occurred in the history of the US dollar and the Canadian dollar – the rate of 1 USD to CAD dollar is continuously increased or decreased depending on the currency markets, therefore, we also list recent historical changes in the USD to CAD currency pair.
+There are lots of historical changes which have occurred in the history of the US dollar and the Canadian dollar – the rate of 1 USD to CAD dollar is continuously increased or decreased and is dependent on market conditions, therefore, we also list recent historical changes in the USD to CAD currency pair.

 Another name by which the Canadian dollar is sometimes referred to is “the loonie”, and the reason for this is because the picture on the Canadian dollar depicts a loon on the $1 Canadian coin.
 As many of deposits are for natural resources, the Canadian dollar is also known as the “commodity currency”, especially for oil mines which are being mined and exported from Canada mostly to the South with its neighbour.